BE STRONG IN THE LORD

 “Finally, my brethren, be strong in the Lord and in the power of His might.”
 (Ephesians 6:10 NKJV)

-God does not promise to shield the born-again believers from the vicissitudes or challenges of life.
-However, God has promised to be with His children in their trials and never to leave them nor forsake them as they go through life’s challenges (Psa.
+God does not promise to shield His children from the vicissitudes or challenges of life.
+However, God does promise to be with His children in their trials and never to leave them nor forsake them as they go through life’s challenges (Psa.
 37:25, Heb.
 13:5).

 God’s promise is that “When you pass through the waters, I will be with you; and through the rivers, they shall not overflow you.
 When you walk through the fire, you shall not be burned, nor shall the flame scorch you.”
 (Isa.
 43:2 NKJV).

 It is nothing strange for true followers of Jesus Christ to face or experience opposition, tribulation, or persecution for the sake of Christ in this present evil world that is anti-Christ.

 Peter admonishes us not to regard trials as a strange thing.